tozny/e3db-java/README.md

 filters include:

 - `setWriterIds`: Filter to records written by these IDs
-- `setWserIds`: Filter to records with these user IDs
+- `setUserIds`: Filter to records with these user IDs
 - `setRecordIds`: Filter to only the records identified by these IDs
 - `setTypes`: Filter to records that match the given types
 - `setIncludeAllWriters`: Set this flag to include records that have been shared